Let me start with a question: what do you find most difficult to learn in Italian?

 So, we have 3 tenses that can be substituted by the present (even more of them if we consider a couple of past tenses that could be used, depending on the speaker).

 That’s because the speakers of the language, through the decades, have looked for ways to make their life easier.
-Now some of this “hacks” are normal, they are accepted by Italian speakers, but as a beginner student you may only have heard about the textbook version of the story.
+Now some of these “hacks” are normal, they are accepted by Italian speakers, but as a beginner student you may only have heard about the textbook version of the story.

 Listening is equally important as speaking, maybe even more important than speaking.
 When you listen, you create a mental image of the situation and you instinctively opt for the word or sentence that best fits that context.
 The ability of listening is something that you should cultivate, it’s your ally.